About Me

 That means I'm susceptible to chronic pain.
 Just like you.

+People have called me sensitive.
 People are right.
 I am sensitive.

-I'm a gay White cisgender man.
+My name is Sean and I'm a gay White cisgender man.

 I’m capitalizing the word White because, as Nell Irvin Painter once wrote, leaving the w lowercase falsely situates Whiteness as neutral and normal.
 It's not neutral and normal.